 - The purpose of your communication.
 Address only one issue in each letter, and, if possible, keep it to one page. - Your personal perspective.
-Tell your representative why you care about this issue and why they should.
-Tell them if you're interested in birding or wildlife watching, science or economics.

-• The associated bill number if there is one (for example H.R.#, or S.#)

-• Your full name and return address.
+State why you care about this issue and why he/she should.
+If you're interested in birding or wildlife watching, science or economics, say so. - The associated bill number if there is one (for example H.R.#, or S.#) and what you want them to do. - Your full name and return address.